yyuutta/openshift-gitops-sample/README.md

   - cloudnative-pg/postgresql:16.3
 - Storage: LVM Storage Operator (lvms-operator.v4.14.12)

-- **Namespace / Parameters / Affinity / Taints / Tolerations**
+### Namespace / Parameters / Affinity / Taints / Tolerations / and others
-  → Adapt these settings to match the target guest environment.
+- Adapt these settings to match the target guest environment.

-- **Secrets**
+### Secrets
-  → Always manage secrets as **SealedSecrets** when storing them in Git.
+- Always manage secrets as **SealedSecrets** when storing them in Git.
-  Example:
+- Example:
   ```bash
   kubeseal --format yaml < secret.yaml > secret-sealed.yaml
   ```
 ## Custom Images
 The Dockerfiles used for building the custom CNPG images are maintained in a separate repository:
 - [cnpg-docker](https://github.com/yyuutta/cnpg-docker)